-The Launceston Model Aero Club is located on the Symmons Plains property (courtesy of the owner Stephen Creese) approximately 30 kms south of Launceston (Map).
-Club contests are held regularly with state events when available.
-Saturday and Sunday mornings are the main meeting times at Symmons Plains airstrip.
+The Launceston Model Aero Club is located on the Symmons Plains property (courtesy of the owners, Ingleby Farms) approximately 30 kms south of Launceston (Map).
+Whilst the clubs facilities are open 7 days a week for members, Saturday mornings are the main meeting times.
 Club day is on the first Saturday in the month.
 Visitors are most welcome.
 LMAC has excellent facilities for its members, including a comfortable clubhouse and outdoor barbecue area.
 Our strip is approximately 150m x 30m (450ft x 90ft).
 The club caters for all types of fixed wing radio controlled models, from thermal and electric gliders to large IC scale models.
+We will also allow for helicopters and drones, subject to no conflict with fixed wing fliers.
 Should you have an interest in joining our club, feel free to make an application for membership.

 LMAC is also one of the oldest model aircraft clubs in Tasmania.
 Established in 1945 just after World War 2 ended.
 To help us understand the efforts of the pioneers of our club (and aeromodelling in general), Dave Jacobs, one of the founding members and still going strong as a member, recalls this story;

 Some have been curious as to the early activities of the LMAC so I have put pen to paper covering some of the happenings of years gone by.

 My recollections are as follows –

 Just after the end of World War 2, Fred Stephens started the club.
 In 1945 Fred placed and advertisement in the window of the Birchalls store, with the kind permission of Mr Parnell.
 The advertisement read, “Anybody interested in forming a model airplane club please meet at the YMCA hall”.
 On the said night, 4 people turned up at the YMCA; Fred Stephens, Max Morrow, Dave Jacobs and a chap named Cannon whose first name I cannot recall.